khimaros/freecad-build/README.md

 ## limitations

-- these tools were tested with Debian Trixie and FreeCAD version 0.20.2
+- these tools have only been tested with Debian Trixie and FreeCAD version 0.20.2
-- **sub**-assemblies of an assembly are not currently included diffs or exports
+- **sub**-assemblies of an assembly are not currently included diffs or exports (this is on the roadmap)
-- if a part is modified but its parent assembly is not saved, the assembly diff will be empty
+- if a part is modified but its parent assembly is not subsequently saved, the assembly diff will be skipped by git
-- if you use `git difftool` on a single file, no other modified files will be part of the diff context
+- if you use `git difftool` on a single file (or if you use the `git diff` integration), modified files are diffed one by one, which means changes to `App::Link` parts in other files will not be reflected.

 ## installation